rsanzante/ansible-nginx-server-block/README.md

 #### Mandatory variables
 ------------------------

-- nsb_main_domain: Main domain for this server block.
-Redirected domains will point to this domain.
+- nsb_domains: List of domains for this server block.
+At least one domain must be delvared.
+The first domain will be considered the main domain for this server block.
+Redirected domains will point to this main domain.
 Also, it's used for generated identifiers and names, like the main configuration file.

 #### Mandatory when SSL is enabled
 ----------------------------------